 He told me he got into book keeping or tech or something and quit choreographing and dancing.

 He explained that he did not have to struggle all the time anymore just to make a living and get recognition.
 He said life was so much more enjoyable since he quit that “dance stuff”.

 Well more power to him.
 He seemed really happy with his decision.
 And that is what it is really all about, having as happy and fulfilling an existence as you can figure out, art or no art.

 This was way back in Boston 30 years ago when I was in art school at Mass College of Art, and starting a freelance illustration career.
 I always envied him for being able to just walk away from “artsy stuff” and do something that was in sync with his times and culture and be happy with it.

 Being artsy is a blessing and a curse

 A lesbian friend said (back in 1977, when things were even harder for gay people in the USA) “I would not wish this lifestyle on any one.
 But well, at the same time it is also the greatest joy in my life.”

 That sums up how I feel about making art in our present political and financial structure.

-But at the same time making stuff, writing, painting, designing, asembling, sculpting, has brought me more joy than anything else in life.
+But at the same time making things, writing, painting, designing, asembling, and sculpting, has brought me more joy than anything else in life.